Mug Forms & Details

 Embody

-Both imprint and impress are brought together.
 The thumb rest and body impression deepen the tactile quality of the form, creating a sense of being held by the mug.